 Here's a sneak peek at what you'll discover: A restraining order generally protects people and property in a broader sense, while a protective order focuses on preventing abuse and violence in specific circumstances.
 But that's just the tip of the iceberg!
 Keep reading to uncover the nuances, legal processes, and valuable resources that will empower you to support and protect the ones you love in times of need.

 How do I Get a Protective Order?

 Typically, a protective order is filed as a separate lawsuit on its own but can also be filed with a family law petition.
-The application must be filed in the county where the victim lives or where the offender lives.
+The application must be filed in the county where the victim or offender lives.
 However, it is good to know that the applicant does not need to meet any minimum time limits to establish residency in that county when applying for a protective order.
-All confidential information pertaining to the applicant will be withheld for the applicant’s protection.
+All confidential information pertaining to the applicant will be withheld for the applicant's protection.

 If the offender is found guilty, those costs will then shift on the offender to pay those costs.
 If the applicant has applied through a private attorney, they will unfortunately still have to pay for their attorney fees, but they may find some relief in knowing those fees can be ordered to be payed by the respondent.

 A protective order is required when abuse of a child or another family is happening and is intended to protect those people.
 A protective order is a signed order that orders an abused to refrain from harassment, stalking, threatening, or physically assaulting their victims.